CaballeroCesar/starter-hugo-academic-1/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-Currently a student at Northern Illinois university pursing a bachelors degree in Computer Science.
+Currently a student at Northern Illinois University pursing a bachelors degree in Computer Science.
 I am interested in Geographic Information Systems and all things tech!

 <!--EndFragment-->

 {style="text-align: justify;"}